gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_motors.rst

     | The motor will stop after a given duration in milliseconds.

-| The code below, drives the buggy forward at speed 5 for 4 secs.
+| The code below, drives the buggy forwards at speed 5 for 4 secs.

 .. code-block:: python